Hannan201/207-Group-Project/README.md

 else into giving away import details).
 Since all authentication and data saving is done on client side, use this program at your own risk.

-A local desktop JavaFX application to display the backup codes that a user has for each social media platform they use.
+A local desktop JavaFX application to display the backup codes / two-factor authentication codes that a user has for each social media platform they use.

 ## Acknowledgements
 Special thanks to [Icons8](https://icons8.com/) for the following icons: